AVMA policy on veterinary technology

 Individuals contemplating a career in veterinary technology should attend an AVMA CVTEA-accredited program at an institution of higher learning where instruction is conducted in laboratory or clinical settings with the humane use of live animals.

-The CVTEA is charged with the responsibility of providing and monitoring AVMA accreditation of programs in veterinary technology.
+The AVMA CVTEA is charged with the responsibility of providing and monitoring AVMA accreditation of programs in veterinary technology.
 All accredited programs must meet the Standards of Accreditation of the CVTEA to ensure the quality of the educational experience and the assessment of student knowledge and skills.

 The CVTEA encourages the development of additional educational and career advancement opportunities for veterinary technicians.
 Programs are encouraged to partner with national, state, and local groups to provide these opportunities.

 Accreditation of veterinary medical education programs is conducted within the Education and Research Division of the AVMA.
-Accreditation activities take place in the Center for Veterinary Education Accreditation.
+Accreditation activities take place in the Center for Veterinary Education Accreditation (CVEA).
 The Council on Education (COE) accredits DVM or equivalent educational programs and the Committee on Veterinary Technician Education and Activities (CVTEA) accredits veterinary technology programs.

 An institution with a distance learning program associated with a traditional program may request that the distance learning program be accredited separately.